Attribute-Based Access Control (ABAC)

 • Fine-grained access control: Define access rules based on real user data rather than static roles.

-• Coming soon Personalized authorization: Grant different levels of access or capabilities after authentication using access token claims.
+• Personalized authorization: Grant different levels of access or capabilities after authentication using the access token’s entitlements claim (Entitlements).

 • Scalable and flexible design: Update access rules without redesigning applications or duplicating logic.